PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/ComputerVisionDataCollection.md

 Keep in mind, this dataset should be created in such a way that it can be recreated in a robotic simulation environment.
 So, no complex geometric figures, please!

-__2. 'Difficult' object detection task__

-There are no requirements regarding this dataset; feel free to select the type, and/or number of classes.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: <a href="https://www.dvdvideosoft.com/products/dvd/Free-Video-to-JPG-Converter.htm">Free Video to JPG Converter</a>, an open-source software package, will enable you to create a video and convert it into a collection of images.
 </div>

+__2. 'Difficult' object detection task__

+There are no requirements regarding this dataset; feel free to select the type, and/or number of classes, background(s), etc.

 ### 1.4 Synthetic image dataset